 For more control over the scanning process:Manual SARIF Generation

-You can also generate SARIF reports manually using thevet
+You can also generate SARIF reports manually using thevet CLI:

 Once the SARIF report is uploaded to GitHub, policy violations will be available in the GitHub Security tab.
 This provides a centralized view of policy violations across different repositories.